Codecademy/docs/content/kotlin/concepts/arrays/terms/arrayOfNulls/arrayOfNulls.md

   - 'paths/computer-science'
 ---

 In Kotlin, the **`arrayOfNulls()`** function creates an array of a specified size with all elements initialized as `null`.
-This method is useful when you need to create an array of a specific size but don't yet have the values to initialize it with.
-This allows you to assign values at a later point.
+This method is useful for creating an array with a defined size when the initial values are not yet available, allowing for value assignment at a later point.

 ## Syntax